RonenNess/GeonBit.UI/README.md

 - Extended dropdown and list API + added per-item-select events.
 - Added serialize / deserialize functionality.

+### 3.2.0.1 [NOT RELEASED YET]

+- Fixed bug when clearing entity's children and it didn't update.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.